andrewtavis/poli-sci-kit/CONTRIBUTING.md

 Guidelines for bug reports:

-1. **Use the GitHub issue search** to check if the issue has already been reported.
+1. **Use the Codeberg issue search** to check if the issue has already been reported.

 2. **Check if the issue has been fixed** by trying to reproduce it using the latest `main` or development branch in the repository.